-Gather ‘round everyone because I have an important announcement to make: Before you know it, the pumpkins will be here!
+Gather ‘round everyone because I have an important announcement to make: Before you know it, the pumpkin picking season will be here.
 Whether you frolic through a patch or fill your grocery cart, having a fresh pumpkin in your home just makes it feel like fall.
-But knowing the perfect time to get your pumpkin is the key to creating masterpiece jack-o-lanterns that won’t end up looking like rotting flesh on your front porch in a week’s time.
+But knowing the best time to go pumpkin picking is the key to creating masterpiece jack-o-lanterns that won’t end up looking like rotting flesh on your front porch in a week’s time.

 In speaking with pumpkin experts (yes, there are experts), it seems pumpkins can actually last for quite some time, provided you take care of them properly.
-"Pumpkins will last eight weeks in a controlled environment (not exposed to direct sunlight or rain),” Jade Egger from The Pumpkin Patch, a third generation family farm that practices sustainable agriculture on Sauvie Island, Oregon, tells Romper in an email.
+"Pumpkins will last eight weeks in a controlled environment (not exposed to direct sunlight or rain),” Jade Egger from The Pumpkin Patch, a third generation family farm that practices sustainable agriculture on Sauvie Island, Oregon, tells Romper.
 (If you time it right, you can double your Halloween pumpkins as Thanksgiving harvest decorations.)

 Though your kiddos might start screaming at you to stop everything and load up on gourds the second they see all those pumpkin patches pop up around town, patience is a virtue you may want to instill in them when it comes to picking the right one.
 Unless, of course, you enjoy racing around town the night before Halloween scouring for another one because yours has turned into a science experiment on your front porch.

 If you wait too long, however, supply may be the bigger issue.
+Even though the pumpkin patch will likely still be around for fun festivities until the end of the month, if not into November, you might have a hard time finding an actual pumpkin to take home because they get cleared out by fellow pumpkin pickers.
 "By the third weekend in October, our patch is pretty picked over.
 We suggest the first two weeks in October for picking," Egger tells Romper.
 Another pro-tip from Egger is to try and shop during the week to avoid the weekend crowds and long lines for the hay rides, which you know your kids are going to beg you to do.

-Carving is an entirely different matter when it comes to timing though.
+Carving is an entirely different matter when it comes to timing.
 "Carved pumpkins break down extremely fast,” Egger explains.
 “We would suggest carving your pumpkin three to five days prior to Halloween."
 Did you hear that?
 Do not rush the carving!
+And if you are definitely going to turn your gourd into a classic jack-o-lantern, there are hacks to make your carved pumpkin last just a bit longer.

 But what if you don't want to carve your pumpkin?
 If baking, displaying, or decorating your pumpkins is more your speed, Suzannah Underwood at Moorpark, California's popular Underwood Family Farms has a few tips for which pumpkins to pick for these particular activities.
 "Sugar baby pumpkins are best for baking,” Underwood tells Romper.
 “They can also be painted on, but the skins are very thick, so they make it difficult to carve."